 Life is always changing.
-Make sure you’re covered by a health plan that meets your changing needs.
+Sometimes you can prepare for major life changes, other times they just happen.
+You want to make sure you’re covered by a health plan that meets your changing needs.

 Special enrollment period